vssukharev/bindgen.c3l/README.md

 > [!CAUTION]
 > Currently c3c is in development so it's not stable.
 To be sure that you are using a correct version of the compiler, look at the 'flake.lock': "nodes"- > "c3c" -> "lock" -> "rev".

+1. Install [libclang](https://clang.llvm.org/doxygen/group__CINDEX.html) on your system (library for parsing C files).
-1. Copy `bindgen.c3l` directory the dependency directory of your c3 project (`lib` by default).
+2. Copy `bindgen.c3l` directory the dependency directory of your c3 project (`lib` by default).
-2. You can now set `bindgen` dependency for any project target by doing, for example (for more information plesase refer to C3 wiki):
+3. You can now set `bindgen` dependency for any project target by doing, for example (for more information plesase refer to C3 wiki):
 ```json
 {
   "targets": {